 Malay Numbers And Counting: 3 Best Basic Guides For You

 If you’re planning to work in Malaysia or even live in that Southeast Asian country, you must know the basics of Malay numbers and counting.
-Apart from greetings, you may not realize it but our daily lives do revolve around numbers!
-Try observing from today – you’ll see how questions like what is today’s date, when will the meeting be held, how many of that do you want and how much is the price is frequently being asked every single day.
-In the Malaysian culture, the scenario is exactly the same.
-In today’s blog, we’ll see and learn how numbers sound in Malay as well as the basic steps to count in Malay.
+Apart from greetings, you may not realize it, but our daily lives do revolve around numbers!
+Try observing from today – you’ll see how questions like what is today’s date, when will the meeting be held, how many of that do you want, and how much is the price are frequently being asked every single day.

 Malay Numbers & Counting: The Basics You Need To Know

-The first lesson will introduce you to the numbers in Malay.
-One tip you can do when learning Malay numbers for the first time is by buying a children’s book.
+Before jumping into Malay numbers and counting, you need to be familiar with the numbers first.
+This first lesson will introduce you to the numbers in Malay.
+One tip you can do when learning Malay numbers for the first time is to buy a children’s book.
 It’s the most effective way for you to understand and grasp the basics of pretty much everything in the language.
 Now, let’s see the Malay words for numbers:

 If you understand how English numbers work, or you’re a native English speaker (which is even better), then this lesson to learn Malay numbers will be easy for you!
 As a native Malay speaker myself (and having English as my second language), the Malay numbers and counting system are quite similar to English.